Emmanueleon/Proyecto_Bionf2020/README.md

 ### `/reports/`
 Contains two subdirectories:
- * `ìmages`: In this subdirectory images that were used for the reports or README, for example, are stored.
+ * `images`: In this subdirectory images that were used for the reports or README, for example, are stored.
 These images are not related  nor product of the scripts.

- * `reports`: In this subdirectory reports generated from the results obtained are saved, they are RMarkdown type.
+ * `reports`: In this subdirectory reports generated from the results obtained are saved, they are RMarkdown type.An example [](